RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/WEBUS2020/15-EZR.md

 <sup>14</sup> shall we again break your commandments, and join ourselves with the peoples that do these abominations?
 Wouldn’t you be angry with us until you had consumed us, so that there would be no remnant, nor any to escape?
 <sup>15</sup> Yahweh, the God of Israel, you are righteous; for we are left a remnant that has escaped, as it is today.
 Behold,<sup>a</sup> we are before you in our guiltiness; for no one can stand before you because of this.”

 > - <sup>a</sup> 15.
-“Behold”, from “[hebrew]הִנֵּה[/hebrew]”, means look at, take notice, observe, see, or gaze at.
+“Behold”, from “הִנֵּה”, means look at, take notice, observe, see, or gaze at.
 It is often used as an interjection.

 ## Chapter 10